KevinMaltezCavalheiro/tracking-droplets/README.md

 3. Still at the beginning of `main`, adjust the main parameters such as pixel size and frames per second (fps) according to your video.
 Also choose which images to load through the `video_sampling`, `start_frame`, and `end_frame` variables.
 Note that changing the sampling rate will also affect the fps.
 4. Run the code!
 The detected drops should appear in green.

 For more information about how the code works and how to adapt it to your needs, see `algorithm1`.
+For the use of detectron2, see `algorithm2`.

 As this is a first version, feel free to provide feedback regarding optimization or potential bugs.
 I will do my best to correct them over time.